COVID-19 Update 3/20/20: Residence Halls Closing

 Beginning at 5 p.m. on March 29, 2020, all Concordia University Texas residence halls will be effectively closed and will not reopen for the Spring 2020 semester.
 Please note that care for you as our students is our first priority and we understand that this decision to close the residence halls may cause undue hardship for some of you.
 If you have circumstances that you feel necessitate that you remain in the residence halls, please submit a Request for Emergency Extension.

-Concordia University Texas will be issuing pro-rated refunds for both room and board, effective March 29, 2020, for students vacating the residence halls.
+Concordia University Texas will be issuing pro-rated refunds for both housing and food, effective March 29, 2020, for students vacating the residence halls.
 There is nothing you need to do in order to receive this refund (other than check out of your room).
 It will be automatically applied as a credit to your student account.
 Please be aware that if you currently have a balance on your student account, the refund will be applied to that balance to decrease the amount owed.
 However, we do ask for your patience as we process these refunds over the next several weeks.

 Only students who have petitioned for and received an exception will be permitted to remain in the residence halls past Sunday, March 29, 2020.
 This request must be submitted by no later than 11:59 pm on Tuesday, March 24, 2020.
 Again, if you have circumstances that you feel necessitate that you remain in the residence halls, please submit a Request for Emergency Extension.